 MCT Law Defective Hip Litigation

-Maglio Christopher & Toale, P.A. has focused its practice on defective hip replacement cases for over a decade.
-In 2008 our law firm filed the first lawsuit in the United States involving a modern generation metal on metal hip replacement.
+Mctlaw has focused its practice on defective hip replacement cases for over a decade.
+In 2008 our law firm filed the first lawsuit in the United States involving a modern generation metal-on-metal hip replacement.
 If you think you have a defective metal-on-metal hip replacement, please contact us for a free evaluation of your case at 888-952-5242 or fill out the form below.